 A-State has adopted the National Incident Management System (NIMS) for emergency response to disasters on campus.
-The Office of USEM maintains the A-State Emergency Operations Plan and NIMS training records for the university.
+The Office of USEM maintains the A-State Emergency Operations Plan and

+NIMS training records for the university.
 Departmental employees across campus hold integral posts within the Emergency Response Team.

 With support and guidance from UPD and USEM, departments and building safety committees are encouraged to use the Emergency Procedures Handbook as a basis for department and/or building-specific emergency plans, which serve as supplements to campus emergency procedures.
 These planning activities are designed to familiarize campus personnel with existing emergency plans, ensure consistency across supplemental plans, and establish a schedule to test the plans.
-The first test of a building-specific emergency plan occurred in the summer of 2016.
-Information about this test, along with information from other tests that occurred during the summer will be publicized via A-State Daily Digest to all university email accounts.
+Information about these test are publicized via A-State Daily Digest to all university email accounts.